Su-27 Flanker Operators List

 Uganda People's Defence Force.
 This was denied by Ugandan officials initially, but later stated to have been abandoned on

 In April 2011, the Ugandan government announced a contract with Russia for at least eight unspecified fighter aircraft and other military hardware worth $744 million.
-It is believed it includes a firm order for at least six Su-30MK2.
+The contract included a firm order for at least six Su-30MK2.

 In July 2011, the first two Su-30MK2 were delivered by An-124 to Uganda, reportedly arriving on July 7th.
 One of the Su-30MK2 conducted what is believed to be its first post re-assembly test flight on 12 July 2011 over Entebbe.
-On July 25, a demonstration flight was undertaken for visiting President Museveni.
-Training of personnel has been stated to start soon.
+On July 25, 2011, the first official demonstration flight was undertaken for visiting President Museveni.
+Training of personnel had been stated to start soon.

-The aircraft are painted in a sandbrown-lightgreen camoflage pattern.
+The aircraft are painted in a sandbrown-lightgreen camouflage pattern.
 The first aircraft revealed carries serial AF011.

 |Units:||831 avbrv, Myrgorod|

-After the fall of the Soviet Union, when Ukraine gained
+After the collapse of the Soviet Union, when Ukraine gained

 its independence, it inherited some 1500 combat aircraft and

-in March 1992 the Ukrainian Air Force was establised.
+in March 1992 the Ukrainian Air Force was established.